 Our operating leases consist primarily of contracted generation, real estate including office buildings, and vehicles and equipment.
 We generally account for contracted generation in which the generating asset is not renewable as a lease if the customer has dispatch rights and obtains substantially all of the economic benefits.
-For new agreements entered after January 1, 2019, we generally do not account for contracted generation in which the generating asset is renewable as a lease if the customer for land right arrangements that provide for exclusive use as leases while shared use land arrangements are generally not leases.
+For new agreements entered after January 1, 2019, we generally do not account for contracted generation in which the generating asset is renewable as a lease if the customer does not design the generating asset.
+We account for land right arrangements that provide for exclusive use as leases while shared use land arrangements are generally not leases.